EnterpriseDB/tpa/RELNOTES.md

 ### Bugfixes

+- Properly handle stopped instances in the inventory, so that re-running provision does not create duplicates for instances that happen to not be running at the time (f0cb0ea)
 - Properly handle an AWS race condition that resulted in "Invalid IAM Instance Profile name" errors during provisioning (f37de54)
 - Make deployment fail if ec2.py fails; depends on a patch available in